 Although actual expenses will vary greatly, students should bear in mind the costs associated with their summer field practicum and budget accordingly.
 Students need to consider the cost of flights to and from the field site, housing in the field, per diem (food, transportation, etc.), health expenses/insurance, summer tuition, and the cost of rent or storage in Tucson while away.
 Again, these will vary considerably depending on how far the student is travelling for the field practicum as well as the cost of living in the field site.

-Some practicum partners will cover part of the student's expenses while in the field, including room and board and transportation.
+Often, practicum partners will cover all or part of the student's expenses while in the field, including room and board and transportation.
 You will need to negotiate this up front with the organization and be clear about what they can provide.

-Students should seek out external funding sources to cover travel costs such as the Graduate and Professional Student Council travel grant, travel or internship grants from various centers on campus (such as the Center for Middle Eastern Studies and the Institute of the Environment), or fellowships like the Pruitt Minority Fellowship, open to minority women in geography (which past students have received and used to help cover practicum expenses.)
+At the very least, you will likely need to cover your own airfare.
+Students should seek out external funding sources to cover travel costs such as the Graduate and Professional Student Council travel grant, travel or internship grants from various centers on campus (such as the Center for Middle Eastern Studies and the Institute of the Environment Institute of the Environment), or fellowships like the Pruitt Minority Fellowship, open to minority women in geography (which past students have received and used to help cover practicum expenses.)